thsa/datawarrior/readme.md

 On Linux or Macintosh just run the 'buildDataWarrior' shell script.

 ### How to run the project
-After building it just run the 'runDataWarrior' shell script.
+After building the project just run the 'runDataWarrior' shell script.

 ### Platform Integration
 Ideally, *DataWarrior* should be installed in a platform specific way that registers its file